turbot/steampipe-plugin-config/docs/tables/yml_file.md

 ### Query a simple file

-Given the file `invoice.yml` with following configuration:
+Given the file `invoice.yml` with the following configuration:

 ```yaml
 ---